 Bushmen – San people in Namibia

 The San people, more often referred to as Bushmen, are one of the oldest indigenous hunter tribes in Southern Africa.
-They live in South Africa, Namibia, Botswana, Angola, Zambia and other neighbouring countries.
+They live in South Africa, Namibia, Botswana, Angola, Zambia, and other neighboring countries.

-Most San settlements were a bit out off the way on our Namibian trip, so we didn’t really plan to see the bushmen in Namibia.
+Most San settlements were a bit out of the way on our Namibian trip, so we didn’t really plan to see the Bushmen in Namibia.
 But then the opportunity presented itself, and so the San were the third indigenous tribe we visited in Namibia.

 Visiting the San village at Erindi Private Game Reserve

-Erindi Private Game reserve was one of the favourite stops on our Namibia trip.
-They have the most beautiful terrace overlooking a very active waterhole with hippos, crocodiles, elephants and many other wild animals.
+Erindi Private Game reserve was one of the favorite stops on our Namibia trip.
+They have the most beautiful terrace overlooking a very active waterhole with hippos, crocodiles, elephants, and many other wild animals.
 It’s almost as good for wildlife viewing as Okaukuejo in Etosha National Park, but way more luxurious.

 The short trip to the San Village is just one of the many activities you can do at the Erindi Private Game Reserve, and – according to their website – it’s only offered to their overnight guests.